Dear Nathan: Plot

 Salma is a student who just transferred to Garuda High School.
-Salma, who is known as a disciplined student, was late for school on her first day.
+Salma, a disciplined student, was late for school on her first day.
 This incident made her acquainted with Nathan, a student who is known to be naughty, delinquent, and likes to fight.

 At first, Salma, who was quite selective in making friends, chose to stay away from Nathan.
 But Nathan openly showed his attitude that he liked Salma and did various things to be with Salma.

 Seeing all the things Nathan did, Salma's heart, which was initially indifferent, slowly melts.
 In addition, Nathan and Salma often met on various occasions.
-Gradually, Salma, who is known as a diligent and active student in the organization, falls in love with Nathan, who has a very opposite personality to her.
+Gradually, Salma, who is known as a diligent and active student in the organization, falls in love with Nathan, who has a very different personality from hers.

 Salma started trying to change Nathan for the better.
 For Salma's sake, Nathan was determined to change his bad character and behavior.
 They started going through high school courtship.

-However, Salma and Nathan's relationship also faces many problems, from Nathan's ex-girlfriend who still loves him, his past, and his family problems.
+However, Salma and Nathan's relationship also faces many problems, from Nathan's ex-girlfriend, who still loves him, his past, and his family problems.
 Their relationship was marked by on-and-off events.
 Until one day, Salma was really determined to leave Nathan after catching him with his ex-girlfriend at home.

 Besides his troubled relationship with Salma, his mother had a mental disorder since Nathan's twin brother, Daniel, died in a fight involving Nathan several years ago.
 In fact, Daniel was their mother's favorite child because he was a good and obedient child.

 Since then, his mother had to be treated in a mental hospital.
 Every time Nathan came to visit, his mother always thought that Nathan was Daniel.
-Even though he was sad, Nathan still pretended to be Daniel so he could still meet his mother because his mother really hated Nathan, who she thought was the reason why Daniel was killed.
+Even though he was sad, Nathan still pretended to be Daniel so he could still meet his mother because his mother really hated Nathan, whom she thought was the reason why Daniel was killed.

 On the other hand, Nathan's father chose to leave their family and remarry another woman.
-With all these problems, Nathan gets worse.
+With all these problems, Nathan was worse.
 He even chose to leave home and skip school for days.

 Salma, who later found out about all these things, understood what caused Nathan to often behave badly at school.
 In the end, Salma, who still loves Nathan, tries to help Nathan deal with his difficult times.

 With Salma's support, Nathan tries to change the bad relationship he has had with his family so far.
 Nathan also tries to make peace with his past and feelings of guilt towards his mother and twin.
 After going through all that, Nathan and Salma finally try to come back and accept each other.